-7.5 Documented information 7.5 Documented information 7.5.1 General 7.5.1 General No specification, see ISO 9001 In contrast to the previous ISO 9001 standard, the organisation is no longer under the obligation to lay down procedures in writing (see under b)) and preserve such documents.
+7.5 Documented information

+7.5 Documented information

+In contrast to the previous ISO 9001 standard, the organisation is no longer under the obligation to lay down procedures in writing (see under b)) and preserve such documents.
 However, procedures laid down in writing may be necessary to ensure effective work processes.
 For instance, they may help to ensure that each staff member performs important tasks in the same way, that quality checks are carried out correctly or that tasks are passed on adequately.
 Nevertheless, it is up to the organisation to decide on methods and techniques to guarantee adequate work processes, such as an automated workflow system, other types of software designed to support work processes, videos or thorough training.
 As employees become better educated and trained, there is usually less need to lay down specific procedures.

 There is, however, an obligation to lay down certain other aspects of the activities of the organisation, such as the quality policy and quality objectives, the scope of the quality system and the results of measurements, the required competences and the records on performance and appraisal reviews (see under a)).

 7.5.2.
-Creating and updating documents 7.5.2.
-Creating and updating documents In order to manage documents effectively, it is recommended to establish No specification, see ISO 9001 rules, which may then be laid down in a procedure.
+Creating and updating documents

+7.5.2.
+Creating and updating documents

+In order to manage documents effectively, it is recommended to establish rules, which may then be laid down in a procedure.
 In this section, 'documented information' refers to all documents that form part of the quality management system, such as procedures, task instructions, formats and forms.
-The following is required: a.
+The following is required:

+- a.
 Ensure that the nature and current revision status of the quality document are identified or described (minimal requirements: title, version number and/or time stamp).
-This prevents staff from using outdated versions of documents. a.
+This prevents staff from using outdated versions of documents. - a.
 The organisation shall ensure that documents are formatted adequately.
-For instance, electronic and paper documents need to have a similar design so information can easily be recognised and retrieved (title, version, usage). b.
+For instance, electronic and paper documents need to have a similar design so information can easily be recognised and retrieved (title, version, usage). - b.
 Approve quality documents for adequacy prior to issue.
 (This shall be done by an authorised person.)

 A table of contents listing all documents that form part of the quality management system may help to maintain an overview.
 The table of contents should at least contain the names and version numbers of the quality documents.

-7.5.3 Managing documented information 7.5.3 Managing documented information No specification, see ISO 9001 To ensure effective internal communication, appropriate communication processes should be established within the organisation at different levels.
-Examples of communi- cation processes include MT meetings, meetings within and between departments, bila- teral meetings, etc. Quality and quality management should be frequent agenda items, either as separate items, or, better still, as topics integrated into regular agenda items.
+7.5.3 Managing documented information

+7.5.3 Managing documented information

+To ensure effective internal communication, appropriate communication processes should be established within the organisation at different levels.
+Examples of communication processes include MT meetings, meetings within and between departments, bilateral meetings, etc. Quality and quality management should be frequent agenda items, either as separate items, or, better still, as topics integrated into regular agenda items.